svt/open-source-project-template/.github/pull_request_template.md

 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
 Please also list any relevant details for your test configuration

-Please delete options that are not relevant.

-**Test Configuration**:
-* Firmware version:
-* Hardware:
-* Toolchain:
-* SDK:

-## Checklist:
+## Checklist

-- [ ] I confirm that I wrote and/or have the right to submit the contents of my PR, by agreeing to the Developer Certificate of Origin (see https://github.com/svt/open-source-project-template/blob/master/docs/CONTRIBUTING.adoc[docs/CONTRIBUTING]).
+- [ ] I confirm that I wrote and/or have the right to submit the contents of my PR, by agreeing to the Developer Certificate of Origin (see [docs/CONTRIBUTING](../docs/CONTRIBUTING.adoc).
 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code in hard-to-understand areas